Search the Handbook

 Among the most popular activities of the University as far as the public is concerned are the athletic and sports programs.
 Both hometown games and games away from home attract thousands of Kansans.
 Over the years, interest and support of the University's patrons and friends have been continuous.
 Opportunities to attend are always available to the general public.
 Supplemental financial support of certain programs is usually very helpful, especially in the areas of scholarships and grants in aid for talented students needing financial assistance.
 A body of loyal supporters has grown in recent years and is essential to the continued success of the programs in health and human performance and athletics.

 For many people, especially groups of children, the University's greenhouse is a popular attraction.
 Arrangements for visiting it should be made through the greenhouse director.

-Assistance in providing floral arrangements for public affairs both on and off campus should be discussed well in advance with the greenhouse director.
+Assistance in providing floral arrangements for University functions should be discussed well in advance with the greenhouse director.

 Fort Hays State University is the home of the internationally recognized Sternberg Museum of Natural History.
 This museum is visited annually by about 150,000 people who receive guided tours of the outstanding permanent exhibits and collections.
 Sensational temporary exhibitions leased from other institutions ensure that visitors see something new whenever they visit the museum.
 Educational programs are provided for school classes, museum association members and other interested citizens.